 The GOLD detectors employ a z-stack of microchannel plates that convert single photoelectrons produced at their respective spectrograph focal planes into pulses with a gain of $\sim 10^7$ electrons that are detected by their electronics packages (McClintock et al., 2020a and 2020b).
 The size of the pulse, referred to here as 'pulse height', is recorded by the electronics for each detected photoevent.
 As the detectors accumulate events, pulse height declines, a process that we refer to as 'burn-in'.
 This primarily affects emissions produced by the OI 135.6 nm doublet and is mitigated by using an internal stimulus lamp to obtain a 'flat field image' that is used to remove burn-in.
 As the gain continues to decline, errors introduced by the flat field process can become unacceptably large (as occurred during the first year of the mission).
 Before that point, a mechanism (Grating Yaw Mechanism - GYM) within the affected spectrograph is actuated to rotate the grating, placing the spectrum on a different location on the detector.
 At the beginning of the mission, the doublet was placed at the edge of each detector's active area.
 The GYM mechanisms have been actuated from time to time as summarized in Table 3-1.
 Each actuation moves the spectrum such that the OI 135.6 nm doublet is positioned on an undegraded region of the detector.
-All GYM moves, with the exception of the last two Channel A GYM moves in 2022 and 2023, have shifted the spectrum to longer wavelengths by approximately 0.8 nm (~ 20 L1C detector pixels).
+All GYM moves, with the exception of the Channel A GYM moves in 2022 and 2023, have shifted the spectrum to longer wavelengths by approximately 0.8 nm (~ 20 L1C detector pixels).
 Because Channel B observes only during the night, the fluence of photons is much smaller than that for Channel A and its GYM has been actuated fewer times.

-Detector GYM Actuation Dates

-Channel A Channel B
+Channel B

-4/26/2019 3/14/2019
+3/14/2019

-10/10/2019 10/20/2020
+10/20/2020

-3/20/2020 6/1/2021
+6/1/2021

-8/11/2020 11/11/2021
+11/11/2021

-2/8/2021 5/3/2022
+5/3/2022

-6/12/2021 11/9/2022
+11/9/2022

-8/27/2021

-8/9/2022

-5/30/2023
+9/20/2023